jsdelivr/globalping/README.md

 - **Google Cloud and AWS cloud region names**.
 For example, `aws-eu-west-1` and `gcp-us-south1`.
 These tags follow the respective provider's naming scheme and are prefixed with their name.
 - **Eyeball and data center network tags**. `eyeball` and `datacenter`. `eyeball` probes are hosted with ISPs that provide internet access to regular people and small businesses.
 As the name suggests, `datacenter` tags are intended for probes hosted in a data center.

-### High volume tests
+### High-volume tests
-If you need to execute thousands of tests very frequently, you will run into a limit of 500 probes per measurement.
+If you need to execute thousands of tests frequently, you may run into the limit of 500 probes per measurement.

-For such use cases, we recommend splitting your testing logic into multiple measurements.
-For example, 10 measurements, one after the other or even at the same time, with a limit of 500 probes each, will result in 5000 executed tests.
+In such cases, we recommend splitting your testing logic into multiple measurements.
+For example, 10 measurements with a limit of 500 probes each will result in 5000 executed tests.

-An easy way to ensure probes don't repeat and overlap is to set a different location per measurement.
-Instead of targeting `world` as a location, you can set each measurement to target a different region. e.g. `ping from Europe --limit 500` + `ping from North America --limit 500` + `ping from South America --limit 500`...
+An easy way to ensure probes don't repeat across measurements is to set a different location for each measurement instead of targeting `world`.
+For example: `ping from Europe --limit 500` + `ping from North America --limit 500` + `ping from South America --limit 500`...

-In such high-volume testing it's best to utilize our [API's static location selection](https://globalping.io/docs/api.globalping.io#post-/v1/measurements), instead of the default `magic` field and essentially create your custom weights system per measurement.
+In such a high-volume testing it's best to use our [API's static location selection](https://globalping.io/docs/api.globalping.io#post-/v1/measurements) instead of the default `magic` field, and essentially create your custom weights system per measurement.

 ```
-//measurement 1
+// measurement 1
 {
   "type": "ping",
   "target": "cdn.jsdelivr.net",